matter-labs/zksync-lite-docs/docs/zkevm/README.md

 ### What is zkEVM and why is this a big deal?

 zkEVM is a virtual machine that executes smart contracts in a way that is compatible with zero-knowledge-proof computation.
 It is the key to building an EVM-compatible ZK Rollup while preserving the battle-tested code and knowledge gained after years of working with Solidity.
-Our zkEVM keeps EVM semantics, but is also ZK-friendly and takes on traditional CPU architectures.
+Our zk-EVM keeps EVM semantics, but is also ZK-friendly and takes on traditional CPU architectures.

 The launch of the zkEVM represents an essential turning point for crypto.
 Up until recently it was still considered merely a theoretical possibility that will take years to get real.
 But over the last year, the pace of the entire zero knowledge proof ecosystem has exceeded even experts’ expectations.
-And because of the many [R&D breakthroughs](https://www.youtube.com/watch?v=6wLSkpIHXM8') by our team, that made zkEVM possible, Solidity programmers now have first-class access to the unmatched scaling, security, and UX benefits of zero knowledge proofs.
+And because of the many [R&D breakthroughs](https://www.youtube.com/watch?v=6wLSkpIHXM8') by our team, that made zk-EVM possible, Solidity programmers now have first-class access to the unmatched scaling, security, and UX benefits of zero knowledge proofs.

 ### What is zkSync 2.0?